Menu

 • Try different acidic rinses to see which works best for you.

-• Use a conditioning finishing oil if needed.
+• Use a finishing oil or leave-in conditioner if needed.

 Picture